canonical/ubuntu-image-legacy/README.rst

 from the directory containing the `debian` subdirectory.
 Alternatively of course, you can just install the packages named in the `Build-Depends` field.

-The test suite will prefer system installed libraries when available instead of PyPI downloaded libraries, however the following test dependencies will be downloaded from PyPI on demand, since they aren't yet available in the Ubuntu
-archive:

-* flake8-respect-noqa

 License